Shuffle/shuffle-docs/handbook/new_release.md

 3. GCP & Local: Test the images generated in step #1 in the following ways: Normal Shuffle setup (docker), Scale setup (docker swarm), Kubernetes setup.
 4. GCP & Local: Test if the images run workflows correctly.
 Test if the containers work on **x86 AND ARM**.
 5. Local: If all is good, tag all the images you tested to be "latest" instead of "nightly".
 Also add the tag "1.3.0".
-6. GCP: Make sure the Scale worker is pushed to Google Cloud Storage.
-7. GCP: Release the backend to all other regions (canada, EU, Asia-pacific...)
+6. GCP: Release the backend to all other regions (canada, EU, Asia-pacific...)
-8. Github: Make a release for the new version in the https://github.com/shuffle/shuffle repo.
+7. Github: Make a release for the new version in the https://github.com/shuffle/shuffle repo.
-9. Tell marketing that all is ready to release what they got :)
+8. Tell marketing & sales that all is ready to release what they got :)

 ## Marketing
 When a release is decided, it is important to know what should be shared.
 Here are the things we do regularly: